Agility Addict Blog

 https://www.youtube.com/watch?v=fwwPmNWQfIY Takes a little time ..
 It's amazing this world we live in now - the internet brings us information, ideas, skill development classes, webinars, workshops, FB groups, articles, blog posts ... the information overload is real...read more

-I help handlers and their animal companions find the joy in training and competing together...
-By focusing on the handler-half of the team!
+I help handlers and their animal companions find the joy in training and competing together... and being the best they can be!

-Whether you struggle with mental prep, planning, goal setting, or something else, I can help.
+Whether you struggle with mental prep, planning, goal setting, or something else, together we will get your sails set the direction you want to go.